wwalexander/doddns/README.md

 doddns is composed of a client and server, which run on the local machine and a remote server respectively.
 The server is meant to run on a DigitalOcean droplet.
 It responds to HTTP requests with the IP address of the client a la http://ifconfig.me/ip.
-The client updates the DNS A record for the given domain and subdomain with this address automatically.
+The client updates the DNS record for the given domain and subdomain with this address automatically.